ktustanowski/feature-toggle-proof-of-concept/README.md

 FeatureTogglableDecorator based on response from FeatureDecisions will update object behavior.

 # How to make new / existing feature togglable
-1. Check proof of concept application for simple implementation of feature toggling of better understanding.
-Link is posted in „worth to check” section.
-2. If possible extract feature to extension or separate file and implement this feature in a way it can be enabled / disabled.
+1. If possible extract feature to extension or separate file and implement this feature in a way it can be enabled / disabled.
 This can be done i.e. by using Strategy pattern or by injecting a behavior into a closure.
-3. Add toggle for this feature in configuration (local or external)
+2. Add toggle for this feature in configuration (local or external)
-4. Enable parsing of this feature toggle in ToggleRouter so it can provide information about feature availability.
+3. Enable parsing of this feature toggle in ToggleRouter so it can provide information about feature availability.
-5. Create feature decision for this feature in FeatureDecissions so it can be used later.
+4. Create feature decision for this feature in FeatureDecissions so it can be used later.
-6. Implement Togglable protocol in object that should contain this feature.
+5. Implement Togglable protocol in object that should contain this feature.
-7. Create separate method in FeatureTogglableDecorator that takes concrete destination object and configures its decorate closure with desired behavior.
+6. Create separate method in FeatureTogglableDecorator that takes concrete destination object and configures its decorate closure with desired behavior.